 Littlemagictrain is the brainchild of Gina Bale.
 Founded back in 2002, inspired by her young daughter and a love of trains instilled in Gina by her late uncle and grandfather.

 Gina originally trained vocationally for a career in ballet at Bush Davies School and then Scapino Dans Academie in Amsterdam (known now as Dutch National Ballet Academy).
-Due to an injury Gina could not fulfil this dream and at the time did not wish to attend the Royal Conservatoire in The Hague to train as a teacher.
+Due to an injury, Gina could not fulfill this dream and at the time did not wish to attend the Royal Conservatoire in The Hague to train as a teacher.

 Gina left the world of vocational ballet and spent a number of years doing different things ranging from Secretarial College, working with heads of Business and senior Civil Service to Pop Videos.
 After securing a place to read Law Gina was about to accept when, in an effort to get fit, she attended a ballet class at the Royal Academy of Dance HQ.